Para Cycling Road Racing

 Para-cycling road racing combines the dynamism of classic road cycling with a precise classification system that enables fair competition for athletes with different physical impairments.
-Whether on a road bike, handbike, trike or tandem – each discipline follows its own rules, course profiles and tactical logic.
-The Union Cycliste Internationale (Cycling Governing Body) regulates the para-cycling calendar worldwide and integrates road racing seamlessly into world championships, Paralympics and national championships.
+Whether on a road bike, Handcycle, trike or tandem – each discipline follows its own rules, course profiles and tactical logic.
+The Union Cycliste Internationale (World Cycling Federation) regulates the para-cycling calendar worldwide and integrates road racing seamlessly into world championships, Paralympic Road Race and national championships.

 What is Para-Cycling Road Racing?

 Para-cycling road races are mass-start, circuit or individual time trials on public roads and closed circuits.
-Unlike Olympic road racing, athletes do not start in a mixed group but are separated by sport class.
+Unlike Olympic road racing, athletes do not start in a mixed group but are separated by Disability Class.
 For example, H3 handbike riders compete only against other H3 athletes, while B-class tandem teams race among themselves.

 The discipline comprises three central race types:

-1. Mass-start circuit races (Road Race): All starters in a class begin together and compete for finishing positions.
+1. Mass-start circuit races (Road Event): All starters in a class begin together and compete for finishing positions.

-2. Individual Time Trial (ITT): Each athlete rides alone against the clock – with no drafting advantage.
+2. Solo Time Trial (ITT): Each athlete rides alone against the clock – with no Drafting Prohibited advantage.

 3. Team Time Trial (TTT): Rare in para-cycling, occasionally held at national events or in special formats.